merchisdk/sdk/docs/_typescript/merchi.md

   when using the typescript SDK must be to create an instance of this class.

   Most types of requests against the Merchi API need to be authenticated.
-  If your code will be running in a web browser environment, the merchi object will automatically fetch the sessiont token of the currently logged in user from the merchi cookie.
+  If your code will be running in a web browser environment, the Merchi object will automatically fetch the sessiont token of the currently logged in user from the Merchi cookie.
 Alternatively you can provide the optional `sessionToken` argument to the `Merchi` constructor.
 For example, you could put something like this into a file named `index.ts`.